aaronpeikert/workshop-reproducible-research/presentation_git.md

 * this workshop should be fully reproducible itself, including questions & problems
 * therefore it would be great if we document them
+  * for the future you and for people not attending
 * you will learn another GitHub-Feature on the way

 ## Questions as GitHub Issues